Writing website copy in 2018 is essential in communicating, educating and persuading visitors to take action or the next step.

 You can easily fix the copy the heading and first paragraph and tell users what your page is offering them.

-The title of my home page reads “Power Pages help promote great looking websites that aren’t getting results”.
+The title of one of my web page reads “Power Pages help promote great looking websites that aren’t getting results”.

 Most people do not know what a Power Page is.